-Regardless of how long ago it was, giving away your property or putting it in trust can be viewed as an attempt to rid yourself of capital and may still be included in the means test.
+Giving away your property or putting it in trust can be viewed as an attempt to rid yourself of capital and it may still be included in the means test.
 There is no time limit on how far back the local authority might look in this respect, and your intentions will be considered.